ktelep/Zabbix-DellEMC-PowerMax/readme.md

 **Prerequisites**

-1. Zabbix 5.x (It should be compatible with 4.x, however has not yet been tested)
+1. Zabbix 4.x or 5.x are supported, see provided templates
 2. Unisphere 9.2.0.0
 3. Python 3.6
 4. Python Modules